frappe/frappe_docs/frappe_docs/www/docs/user/en/testing.md

 ### Parallel Tests

+**Command:**

 ```bash
 bench --site [sitename] --app [app-name] run-parallel-tests --build-id <build-number> --total-build <total-number-of-builds>
 ```

 **Usage:**

-If you want to run tests across 2 CI instances your command will be as follows
+If you want to run tests across 2 CI instances your command will be as follows:

 ```bash
 # in first CI instance